RoboticsTeam4904/FieldAC/README.md

 For more insight into the project structure, `CMakeLists.txt` and its companion files may help.

 ## Dependencies

+### Hardware
+- RPLIDAR A2M8
+  - If you have another LIDAR, you must implement a point-cloud supplier yourself.
+- Jetson TX1/TX2
+  - These are the only boards officially tested and supported.
+Use others at your own peril.
+- Camera (Optional)
+  - You can also use pre-captured footage.
+See the [usage](#usage) section for details.

+### Software
 Minimum Dependencies:
 - C++11
 - OpenCV 3.x